praveen21b/Distance_from_KML_map_data/README.md

 ```
 - The requirements.txt file contains all the required dependencies for this project.
 - python==3.70
-- IDE used VS code
+- IDE used VS code(or your prefferred IDE)
 ```

 ## Environment setup